grafana/tempo/docs/sources/tempo/operations/backend_search.md

 #### Guidelines

-* In testing at Grafana, serverless suffered from cold starts problems.
+* In testing at Grafana Labs, serverless suffered from cold starts problems.
 If your query load is predictable, serverless isn't recommended.
 * Increase the value of `prefer_self` if you want to process more jobs in the querier and spill out in extreme cases.
 * Setting this to a very big number is as good as turning it off because the querier tries to process all the jobs and it never spills over to serverless.
 * If we set this to a low value, we spill more jobs to serverless, even when queriers have capacity to process the job, and due to cold start, query latency increases.